Leafwing-Studios/fop-rules/docs/character-options/powers/trickster-tricks.md

 **Targets:** Multi-target

-**Attack:** Expertise
+**Targeted defense:** Expertise

 **Duration:** Instant

 </div>

 With a small puff of smoke, every creature near your trick suddenly vanishes, before reappearing moments later somewhere completely different.
-When detonated, make an Expertise attack against all creatures with a 2 tile radius around the trick.
+When detonated, make a special attack against Expertise against all creatures with a 2 tile radius around the trick.
 Creatures that you hit are teleported to a location of your choice within 6 tiles, with the same positioning relative to other creatures in the group.
 Creatures teleported in this way also become invisible until the start of your next turn.
 This invisibility breaks on each creature separately immediately after they make an attack.

 ## Over Here!